tikv/grpc-rs/README.md

 ## Build

 ```
-$ git submodule update --init --recursive # if you just cloned the repository
+$ ./scripts/reset-submodule.cmd # if you just cloned the repository
-$ cargo build # if you just want to compile
+$ cargo build
 ```

 ### Error linking OpenSSL